gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 !["scrabble5"](/img/scrabble5.png)

-At this point, I run into problems a few times asking Claude to add the tiles to the right side of the board, rotated and centered with respect to the board.
+At this point, I run into problems a several times asking Claude to add the tiles to the right side of the board, rotated and centered with respect to the board.

 !["scrabble6"](/img/scrabble6-9.gif)

 After several tries with no success, I start a new chat copy-pasting in the most recent working diagram to not hit usage limits due to long context length.
 I concede and ask for something simpler.

 > Add tiles in a row "A C H T R"  to the top of the board too.
 Rotate the tiles 180 degrees as this diagram depicts a top down view of the board.
+Make the tiles #d6b998.